testingisdocumenting/blog/blog-content/articles/ultimate-end-to-end-test.md

 # REPL Test Selection

-The true power of webtau REPL mode comes from combining Test runs and experimentation in one go.
+One of WebTau superpowers is REPL mode.
+It allows you to combine test run and test experimentation.
-We can run webtau in repl mode and at the same time pass the test files we want to work with:
+Run `webtau` in repl mode with existing test files you want to play with:

 :include-cli-command: {
     commandFile: "test-files-list-repl/command.txt",